 1. Improve the surface roughness of hot glue

-When the adhesive infiltrates the surface of the material to be adhered well (contact angle θ<90°), the roughening of the surface is beneficial to improve the degree of infiltration of the adhesive liquid to the surface and increase the density of the contact points between the adhesive and the material to be adhered, thereby improving the bonding strength of the hot glue.
+When the china hot melt infiltrates the surface of the material to be adhered well (contact angle θ<90°), the roughening of the surface is beneficial to improve the degree of infiltration of the adhesive liquid to the surface and increase the density of the contact points between the adhesive and the material to be adhered, thereby improving the bonding strength of the hot glue.

 2. Hot glue surface treatment

 Due to the "weak boundary layer" formed by the oxide layer (such as rust), chrome plating layer, phosphating layer, mold release agent, etc. of the adherend, the surface treatment of the adherend will affect the bonding strength of the hot glue.

 In the surface treatment of aluminum and aluminum alloys, it is hoped that aluminum oxide crystals will be formed on the surface of aluminum, while the surface of naturally oxidized aluminum is very irregular, and the relati vely loose aluminum oxide layer is not conducive to bonding.